Get Tech Tips

 Introduction to Pool Heat Pumps

 Air-to-water pool heat pumps are seeing more and more popularity in the climates that can support them over the more traditional gas and electric pool heaters we usually see.
 While they definitely contain some familiar operating principles to an air-to-air heat pump, there are some striking differences in how the heat is transferred and how the components are controlled and protected.

 Heat Exchange in a Pool Heat Pump

 There are two different types of common water coils in use currently.
-The first one we’ll go over is the coaxial coil.
-This is a coil inside a coil, designed to rapidly exchange heat between the refrigerant and water we’re adding heat into.
+The first one we'll go over is the coaxial coil.
+That is a coil inside a coil, designed to rapidly exchange heat between the refrigerant and water we're adding heat into.

 The mainstay material for coaxial coils has been a unique alloy of copper (Cu), nickel (Ni), iron (Fe), and manganese (Mn), known as cupronickel (pictured above).
 It has all of the pressure characteristics of copper but with the added benefit of being much more resilient to corrosion from various sources.
 Interestingly, all of the “silver” U.S. coinage is made with this same alloy.
 Titanium (Ti), while less noble than copper, has also entered the market as an alternative to cupronickel with a lighter weight and greater corrosion resilience.
 However, these coils are often larger in size, given titanium exchanges heat less effectively than copper.
 It's also much more difficult to work titanium than copper.

 Coaxial coils are fairly simple in their construction.
 The outside of the coil carries refrigerant, while the inside handles the water.
-These coils are designed to counterflow the two mediums in order to exchange heat rapidly.
+These coils are designed to counterflow the two mediums to exchange heat rapidly.
 The inside of the coil is also rifled, creating a swirling effect that helps this process go further (see the diagram below).